 Absolutely, yes.
-The Game Commission’s state game wardens and dispatchers are considered essential employees and are still working and responding to wildlife emergencies and more.
+The Game Commission’s state game wardens and dispatchers are essential employees and are working and responding to wildlife emergencies and more.
 As a reminder, regardless of the conditions brought on by COVID-19, it remains ILLEGAL to shoot game or wildlife, and all state laws, seasons and bag limits remain in effect.
-Report illegal wildlife activity to the Operation Game Thief Hotline at
+Report suspected wildlife violations to the Operation Game Thief Hotline at

 1-888-PGC-8001 or online.

 In Response to COVID-19, is the Pennsylvania Game Commission Considering Additional Hunting Opportunities or Changes to Existing Hunting Regulations?

 Absolutely, not.
 The Pennsylvania Game Commission has no plans to suspend any hunting regulations, including seasons and bag limits, and game wardens will continue to enforce all state game laws.
 Pennsylvania’s hunting seasons, bag limits and regulations protect wildlife populations for the long-term.
 We will get through this pandemic together and the Game Commission appreciates the public’s compliance and support.